top of page

 Click the button below.

-The Campground of the National Association of the Church of God, West Middlesex, PA, sits on several acres of land in the Shenago Valley in Western Pennslyvania.
-It is the oldest black-owned campground in the United States—the vision of Elijah Wimbush, who sought a gathering place for the people of God.
-For several generations, the campground has become a place of spiritual birthing, renewal, and transformation.
+The National Association of the Church of God, West Middlesex, PA, sits on several acres of land in the Shenago Valley in Western Pennsylvania.
+Elijah Wimbush's vision was to seek a gathering place for the people of God to worship.
+For several generations, the space has become a place of spiritual birthing, renewal, and transformation in the Christian faith.

-As you drive up the winding road on what we affectionately call Zion's Hill, you can sense the presence of God welcoming His children to this precious place of revival.
-The center of the campground is the Raymond S. Jackson Memorial Tabernacle, the place of worship surrounded by the cabins and homes of many of the association's members.
-Just in the time of Moses, the Tabernacle was the center surrounded by the camp of Israel.
-The campground also has various public spaces, including the NACOG museum and the Concession Stands.
+As you drive up the winding road on what we affectionately call Zion's Hill, you can sense God's presence welcoming His children to this precious place of revival.
+The center of the grounds is the Raymond S. Jackson Memorial Tabernacle, the place of worship.
+In the time of Moses, the Tabernacle was the center, surrounded by the people of Israel.

 Mission & Vision